 I raised an eyebrow, but said nothing, and surveyed the sink area.
 It was immaculate, just like the grout.

 Curiouser and curiouser.

-Between the walk-in and dry stock, along the wall, was a manual trash compactor with no trash to speak of.
+By dry stock, along the wall, was a manual trash compactor with no trash to speak of.
 It was just change shift, so the last crew had probably emptied everything on their way out.
 Yeah, and my car was a robot in disguise.
 In my experience, day crew only cleaned when threatened with a nuclear response; anything short of that was met with a sudden hearing problem, or an evasion worthy of a scene in a popular sci-fi movie that had no spoons.

 The night crew hadn’t been back here long enough to warrant such a clean space, and it was strange that no one was around.
 The Infamous Chicken was 24-hours, and had steady business.
 There should have been people coming back for product, cleaning dishes, or doing any number of activities.